 Missoula is another volunteer auxiliary unit of area men and women who respond to calls for missing people, water rescues, and avalanches.
 Visit their new information page with us.

 Cadets are high school aged students who are interested in Law Enforcement, either as a future career or as an after school activity.
-Cadets receive law enforcement training in general and learn specifics about the Missoula County Sheriff's Department.
+Cadets receive law enforcement training in general and learn specifics about the Missoula County Sheriff's Office.